-We also have several resources in the ILR Office of Career Services that can help you identify individuals to contact for career information.
+We also have several resources in the ILR Office of Career Services that will help you identify individuals to contact for career information.

 What is Networking?

-Cornell's CCNet is an online resource that allows you to identify professionals who are working in fields of interest to you and who are interested in sharing career advice with students.
+Cornell's e-recruiting software, CCNet, is an online resource that allows you to identify professionals who are working in fields of interest to you and who are interested in sharing career advice with students.
 Alumni, employers, parents, and other volunteers serve as sources of information, usually answering your questions via e-mail.